jenahparman/fall23-cs625/HW2-report.md

 Upon inspecting the different unique values, I noticed a row with multiple pets in one.
 I decided to find out if there were more of these instances and handle them before continuing.

-I added a *Text filter* to the pet type column and searched for any entries that contained ",", ";", " and ", or "&".
+To do this, I added a *Text filter* to the pet type column and searched for any entries that contained ",", ";", " and ", or "&".
 I flagged the ones that seemed like they represented more than one pet.
 Then, I considered the possibility of respondents who have more than one of the same kind of pet.
 I used a *Text filter* on the pet name column, searched for ",", ";", " and ", or "&" again, and flagged any conspicuous rows.
 I ended up finding four entries that represented more than one pet.

 <p align="center">
 <img src="HW2-screenshots/screenshot45.png" width="1000" alt="multi-valued cells">